 On display in the Josephine Ulrick & Win Schubert Galleries, Australian Art Collection at the Queensland Art Gallery.

-Additional supplementary material by Elliott Murray, Senior Digital Marketing Officer, QAGOMA.
+Additional research and supplementary material by Elliott Murray, Senior Digital Marketing Officer, based on QAGOMA curatorial research.